Lead Paint Awareness

 C. Decision Logic Charts

 *Learning Objectives: 1) Establish containment systems that will keep dust inside of the work area to allow you to clean more efficiently at the end of the day and at completion of the job.
-2) Identify containment requirements for interior renovations.
-3) Identify containment requirements for exterior renovations.
+2) Outline best practices for reducing dust and dust exposure.

 1. What is Containment?